hyperboria/android/README.md

 [![Build Status](https://travis-ci.org/hyperboria/android.svg?branch=master)](https://travis-ci.org/hyperboria/android) [![tip for next commit](https://tip4commit.com/projects/1049.svg)](https://tip4commit.com/github/hyperboria/android)

 Meshnet is an Android app that lets you connect to cjdns networks, without the need for a rooted phone—thanks to the android.net.VpnService API introduced with Android 4.0 (Ice Cream Sandwich).
-Older versions still require root.
+Older versions still require root and routes through a TUN device.

-***Current state:** App starts and stops cjdroute for rooted devices with Android 4.4 (KitKat) and below.
+**Current state:** App starts and stops cjdroute for rooted devices with Android 4.4 (KitKat) and below.
 A public peer is added by default, so you should be able browse websites and reach services on Hyperboria just by starting the cjdns service with the toggle.
-All other menus are only populated with mock data at the moment and you cannot add additional peers.*
+All other menus are only populated with mock data at the moment and you cannot add additional peers.

 Installation
 ------------